Sansan111/datawow-fullstack-assignment/README.md

   2. Automatically updates all `RESERVED` statuses for that specific concert to `CANCELLED`.
   3. Generates an `EVENT_DELETED` audit log entry for every affected user.
 This clarifies in their personal history that the event was canceled by the organizer, not by the user themselves.
 - **Real-Time Updates (Polling):** The frontend polls the backend every 10 seconds to automatically refresh concert availability and reservation statuses, ensuring users see the latest seat counts without manually reloading the page.
+- **Fully Booked Indicator:** The backend returns the active reservation count for each concert via `GET /concerts`.
+The frontend uses this to calculate availability in real time — when all seats are taken, the "Reserve" button is replaced with a disabled "Fully Booked" button (gray), so users immediately know without having to attempt a booking.
+Backend error messages (e.g., "Concert is fully booked", "You have already reserved a seat") are also displayed directly in the toast notification instead of generic fallback messages.

 ### Audit Log Action Types
 The system strictly tracks reservation events using three action types: